-The splitting scheme is validated over a spatial domain of L=12.8 km, for a simulated time period of 8 hours.
+The splitting scheme is validated over a spatial domain of $L=12.8\,\mathrm{km}$, for a simulated time period of 8 h.
 Table 6 contains the values of the parameters considered in test cases 1 and 2.

-Figure 12 pictures the root mean square error (RMSE) of the splitting scheme compared to the analytical solutions of both test cases, for various time steps and spatial discretization lengths.
-Based on the RMSE values associated with test case 1, it can be suggested that the scheme is of order 1 in time and order 2 in space, as expected from its formulation (see Sect.
+Figure B1 shows the RMSE of the splitting scheme compared to the analytical solutions of both test cases, for various time steps and spatial discretization lengths.
+Based on the RMSE values associated with test case 1, it can be suggested that the scheme is of first order in time and second order in space, as expected from its formulation (see Sect.
 2.2.2).
-This is however less visible in test case 2, probably as a result of the RMSE varying over a smaller range of time steps and spatial discretizations lengths as in the first case.
-In all cases however, the scheme RMSE remains within acceptable bounds.
-As can be observed in Fig. 13, the numerical scheme is also able to satisfactorily reproduce the strong fluctuations of the temperature profile in both test cases, except for the minima and maxima which are truncated.
+This is, however, less visible in test case 2, probably as a result of the RMSE varying over a smaller range of time steps and spatial discretizations lengths as in the first case.
+In all cases, however, the scheme RMSE remains within acceptable bounds.
+As can be observed in Fig. B2, the numerical scheme is also able to satisfactorily reproduce the strong fluctuations of the temperature profile in both test cases, except for the minima and maxima which are truncated.

 Author contributions.
-AG re-wrote and enhanced StreamFlow based on the original code developed by FC, performed the analysis, produced the figures and wrote the manuscript.
-MB helped designing the structure of StreamFlow, wrote the CMake scripts to compile the code and set up the CTest environment.
-He also provided much appreciated guidance on MeteolO usage and various aspects of C++ coding.
-TB installed the two intermediate gauging stations in the Dischma catchment, performed the salt dilution gaugings and helped a lot in setting up the Alpine3D simulation.
-FC gave much help regarding the structure and usage of the original version of StreamFlow and suggested some of the analysis presented in this work.
-All co-authors helped write the manuscript, and HH and ML co-supervised the work.
+A. Gallice rewrote and enhanced Stream-Flow based on the original code developed by F. Comola, performed the analysis, produced the figures and wrote the manuscript.
+M. Bavay helped designing the structure of StreamFlow, wrote the CMake scripts to compile the code and set up the CTest environment.
+He also provided much appreciated guidance on MeteoIO usage and various aspects of C++ coding.
+T. Brauchli installed the two intermediate gauging stations in the Dischma catchment, performed the salt dilution gaugings and helped a lot in setting up the Alpine3D simulation.
+F. Comola gave much help regarding the structure and usage of the original version of StreamFlow and suggested some of the analyses presented in this work.
+All co-authors helped write the manuscript, and H. Huwald and M. Lehning co-supervised the work.